-for $\eta/s \ge 0.05$ up to the ballistic limit of $\eta/s \to \infty$.
-This suggests that the two methods could be used together to cover virtually the full range η/s parameter.
-However for the phenomenological study of the QGP dynamics in ultra-relativistic collisions both methods cover the relevant range usually explored, $0.08 \le \eta/s \le 0.2$.
+We end this section by stressing again that our results, while conceptually based on a Boltzmann mesoscopic description, result from two fully different computational approaches; each computational method has its own parameters describing the mesoscale dynamics, but in both cases, these values can be derived from transport coefficients at the macroscopic scale.
+The two algorithms provide correct results in different ranges of the transport coefficients: RLBM works correctly in the range $\eta/s \rightarrow 0$ to $\eta/s \simeq 0.5$, while RBM-TP works correctly for $\eta/s \ge 0.05$ up to the ballistic limit of $\eta/s \to \infty$.
+This suggests that the two methods could be used together to cover virtually the full range of the η/s parameter.
+However, for the phenomenological study of the OGP dynamics in ultrarelativistic collisions, both methods cover the relevant range usually explored, $0.08 \leq \eta/s \leq 0.2$.
 The RBM-TP would be also the most suitable approach to study systems where the physical conditions are such that one evolves from the low viscosity to the ballistic regime, as can occur in electron fluids in graphene constrictions [83].

-We finally mention that the RBM-TP provides a solution of the Boltzmann equation for the one-body distribution function $f((x^{\alpha}), (p^{\alpha}))$, allowing to evaluate not only the $T^{\mu\nu}$ components, but several physical quantities, like the transverse momentum spectrum, the azimuthal anisotropies v_n as a function of the momentum, opening to a comparison with the wealth of experimental data.
-However this requires to employ the output of the RBM-TP with a Cooper-Frye hypersurface and a statistical hadronization as a source for the multicomponent hadronic transport like SMASH [84] or uRQMD, as done already within hydrodynamical approach [85, 86].
+We finally mention that the RBM-TP provides a solution of the Boltzmann equation for the one-body distribution function $f((x^{\alpha}), (p^{\alpha}))$, allowing us to evaluate not only the $T^{\mu\nu}$ components but also several physical quantities, like the transverse momentum spectrum, the azimuthal anisotropies v_n as a function of the momentum, opening to a comparison with the wealth of experimental data.
+However, this requires us to employ the output of the RBM-TP with a Cooper-Frye hypersurface and a statistical hadronization as a source for the multicomponent hadronic transport like Simulating Many Accelerated Strongly-interacting Hadrons (SMASH) [84] or Ultra relativistic Quantum Molecular Dynamics (uRQMD), as done already within the hydrodynamical approach [85,86].

-Furthermore in Ref.
-[57] it has been show that is possible to evaluate the viscous correction to the distribution function $\delta f(p)$, an essential quantity for the solution of the Israel-Stewart viscous hydrodynamics.
-Of course, the access to such a wider class of observables comes at a price in computational time, that is currently more than two orders of magnitudes larger for RBM-TP w.r.t.
-RLBM.
+Furthermore, in Ref.
+[57] it has been shown that it is possible to evaluate the viscous correction to the distribution function $\delta f(p)$, an essential quantity for the solution of the Israel-Stewart viscous hydrodynamics.
+Of course, the access to such a wider class of observables comes at a price in computational time, that is currently more than two orders of magnitudes larger for RBM-TP with regard to RLBM.